The Mpemba effect likes to hit a wall

 The physical gist of a double-well potential is to introduce a timescale (which can be made arbitrarily large as the bath temperature is lowered) during which the anomalous relaxation effect of interest can be properly observed.
-For our physical discussion, we consider 1D double-well potentials confined by two hard walls, which can be taken to infinity.
-Many of the references we cite address this setting~\cite{Bechhoefer2021, chetrite2021metastable,walker2021anomalous, Biswas23a}, each emphasizing different physical mechanisms underlying anomalous relaxation, including the role of the energy barrier separating the two potential wells.
+For our physical discussion, we consider 1D double-well potentials confined by two hard walls, which can be taken to infinity (steep but soft walls are addressed in~\cite{pre-us}).
+Many of the references address this setting~\cite{kumar2020exponentially,Bechhoefer2021, chetrite2021metastable,walker2021anomalous,Biswas23a,Malhotra2024,tian2025experimental}, each emphasizing different physical mechanisms underlying anomalous relaxation, including the role of the energy barrier separating the two potential wells.
 These works adopt various realizations, ranging from smooth to sawtooth or square double-well potentials.
 However, mutual comparison is often cumbersome, simply because the parameter space to explore, location of the wells, widths, curvatures, well depths, barrier height, slopes, is huge.
 Our work rationalizes these various physical ingredients.